 Accessing Funds from an MYG Annuity: What You Need to Know

 Multi-Year Guaranteed Annuities (MYG Annuities) from American National Insurance Company offer a secure and predictable way to grow your money over time.
 But as with any insurance or financial product, it's important to understand how and when you can access your funds.
 While MYG Annuities aren't designed for high liquidity, they do offer guaranteed rates that are typically higher than a CD or money market account.
-Here's a breakdown of what to consider when it comes to accessing money from an MYG Annuity.

 When the guarantee period ends, you'll enter an important decision-making window, typically a 30-day period, where you have full access to your funds without any surrender charges.